-The first two settings for any Ansel field are very related and require a tiny bit of explanation.
+The first two settings for any Ansel field are very much related to each other and require a tiny bit of explanation.

 The Upload Location is where source images are drawn from or uploaded to.
 It is meant to be a user facing directory — the one your users will see when they add an image to an Ansel field.

-The Save Location is where Ansel saves images the user crops or otherwise adds to the field.
-The end user should not ever need to see this directory.
+The Save Location is where Ansel saves images the content editor adds to a field and manipulates to the field.
+The end user (content editor) should not ever need to see this directory.
 Ansel names the files with image IDs and timestamps for cache breaking purposes and so on when the user updates the images in any field.

 There are a few different approaches and ways of thinking about this.
-You could create a source and save location for each field and keep everything separate, or you could create one general upload location for all source images, and a save location for each field.
+You could create a source and save location for each field and keep everything separate, or you could create one general upload location for all source images, and/or a save location for each field.
 Either approach has its merits.
-Either way, it is highly recommended that you create a save directory for each field you create.
-This allows you to keep your images well segregated.
+Or a third way is to create on General purpose directory, and one Ansel Save directory which is hidden from all content managers.
+This is the approach I (TJ) take.

 # Min and Max Quantity